Members visit free all year! Join or renew today.

-The Philadelphia Zoo has two groups of colobus monkeys.
-The first group is housed in the Colobus exhibit, and includes:
+Philadelphia Zoo has two groups of colobus monkeys.
+The first group is housed in the Colobus exhibit at the south end of the zoo, and includes:

-The second group is a single pair living in the Rare Animal Conservation Center.
+We also have a smaller group living in the Rare Animal Conservation Center.

 Colobus exhibit, at the south end of the Zoo near the maned wolf exhibit, and the Rare Animal Conservation Center.